mkanwal-iit/Load-Forecasting/README.md

 ### Procedure

-The process for developing our first machine learning model, the Linear Regression, involved several stages:
+The process for developing first machine learning model, the Linear Regression, involved several stages:

 1. **Data Loading and Preparation**: Data from load zone and temperature station CSV files is loaded into Pandas dataframes.
 The station with the strongest correlation (station 8) to the load zones is identified for feature selection.
 2. **Feature Selection and Engineering**: Features including zone ID, year, month, day, temperature, load values, and statistical measures (min, max, average, std, variance) are derived from the correlation analysis.